lnvglr/character-diversion/character-diversion.md

 Threads are sub-conversations that can evolve below a comment.
 They can be very helpful in multi-faceted conversations with many participants.
 Threads can, however, also reduce the overview over a conversation, and lead away from the topic.

 A question that came up was whether to consider comments below opinions as another kind of data, or to trat comments like opinions that are linked to other opinions.

+#### Visual Appearance

+The overall visual aesthetics are

+- Flat
+- Paper colors to reference the print history
+-

 ### Features